nedim86/Python-Aggregation-and-Grouping-Data/README.md

-# Aggregation and Grouping Python Data
+# Python - Aggregation and Grouping Data

 In these exercises we will show the most important functions for data aggregation in the Pandas library:
 - groupby()